 Following a national search, C. Edward “Ed” Meadows was selected as Pensacola Junior College’s sixth president and began leading the College in June 2008.
-Meadows previously had been president of Lurleen B. Wallace Community College in Alabama.
+Meadows had previously served as president of Lurleen B. Wallace Community College in Alabama.

-NASA astronaut and PJC alum Alan Poindexter took a specially minted, gold PJC medallion with him on a 5.3 million-mile Atlantis space shuttle mission in February 2008.
+NASA astronaut and PJC alumnus Alan Poindexter took a specially minted, gold PJC medallion with him on a 5.3 million mile Atlantis space shuttle mission in February 2008.
 In June, he presented the medallion to President Meadows and College officials.

-September 8, 2008, marked the sixtieth anniversary of Pensacola Junior College.
-Celebratory events included cake cutting ceremonies on each campus and an outdoor, evening concert directed by Don Snowden, longtime Music and Theatre Department Head.
+September 2008, marked the sixtieth anniversary of Pensacola Junior College.
+Celebratory events included cake-cutting ceremonies on each campus and an outdoor, evening concert directed by Don Snowden, longtime Music and Theatre Department Head.

 In October 2008, The Corsair captured the General Excellence Award for Florida community college papers for the fifteenth time in eighteen years.

-PJC’s nursing program received full accreditation from the National League for Nursing and Accrediting Commission in 2008.
+PJC’s Associate of Science degree in Nursing program received full accreditation from the National League for Nursing and Accrediting Commission in 2008.

-The Practical Nursing Program ranked number one out of all 1,036 programs across the nation for the period of April through September 2008.
+The Practical Nursing program ranked number one out of all 1,036 programs across the nation for the period of April through September 2008 based upon a 100% pass rate on the National Council Licensure Examination (NCLEX) for practical nursing by students who recently completed the program.

 The College’s SkillsUSA student organization was chartered and began hosting the regional secondary and post-secondary skills competitions in 2008.